When someone mentions graphic design, what is your first association? TV advertisements? Business logos? Website graphics? Magazine covers?

 What Is Graphic Design?

-According to the American Institute of Graphic Arts’s graphic design definition, “the art and practice of planning and projecting ideas and experiences with visual and textual content” are considered graphic design.
+According to the American Institute of Graphic Arts’ here is graphic design definition: “the art and practice of planning and projecting ideas and experiences with the visual and textual content are considered graphic design."

-Simpler put, graphic design is a way of visual communication — it transmits ideas and messages using different visual elements, helping brands connect with their clients.
+We can define graphic design as a creative process of visual communication — it transmits ideas and messages using different visual elements, helping brands connect with their clients.

 Brief History of Graphic Design